-ORDINANCE NO. 9091-146 FLOOD HAZARD AREAS BE IT ORDAINED BY THE URBANA CITY COUNCIL that the existing Article XI, Chapter 5 of the Urbana City Code is hereby repealed, and the following new Article XI, Chapter 5 of the Urbana City Code is hereby enacted in place of existing Article XI, Chapter 5: Sec.
+BE IT ORDAINED BY THE URBANA CITY COUNCIL that the existing Article XI, Chapter 5 of the Urbana City Code is hereby repealed, and the following new Article XI, Chapter 5 of the Urbana City Code is hereby enacted in place of existing Article XI, Chapter 5:

+Sec.
 5-490.
 Authority.

 This article is passed pursuant to the Home Rule Powers granted under Article VII, Section 6 of the Illinois Constitution of 1970 and the general powers granted to a municipality under Illinois Municipal Code.

 Sec.
 5-491 Findings of fact.

-The flood hazard areas in the city and the extraterritorial area over which the city exercises jurisdiction are subject to periodic inundation which may result in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare.
-These flood losses are caused by the cumulative effect of obstructions in areas of special flood hazards which increase flood heights and velocities, and when inadequately anchored, damage uses in other areas.
+- (a) The flood hazard areas in the city and the extraterritorial area over which the city exercises jurisdiction are subject to periodic inundation which may result in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare. - (b) These flood losses are caused by the cumulative effect of obstructions in areas of special flood hazards which increase flood heights and velocities, and when inadequately anchored, damage uses in other areas.
 Uses that are inadequately floodproofed, elevated or otherwise protected from flood damage also contribute to the flood loss.

 Sec.
 5-492.
 Statement of purpose.
-It is the purpose of this article to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed to: (1)Protect human life and health; Minimize expenditure of public money for costly flood control projects; (2)Minimize the need for rescue and relief efforts associated with flooding and (3) generally undertaken at the expense of the general public; Minimize prolonged business interruptions; (4) Minimize damage to public facilities and utilities such as water and gas (5)mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard;

-(8) Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.
+It is the purpose of this article to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:

+- (1) Protect human life and health; - (2) Minimize expenditure of public money for costly flood control projects; - (3) Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - (4) Minimize prolonged business interruptions; - (5) Minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard; - (6) Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas; - (7) Make federally subsidized flood insurance available for property in the city; and - (8) Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.